Gleejr/post-install-config/README.md

 <h3>Configure Teams</h3>
 <p>
-7. In the admin panel, in the agents tab click on teams and click on add new team.
+7. In the admin panel, go to the 'Agents' tab, click on 'Teams,' and then select 'Add New Team.'
 </p>
 <p>
 <img width="852" alt="Screen Shot 2023-11-18 at 1 32 22 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/2ac6aad5-d8a2-45a1-81ac-29f78bbc6f8c">